You should see this on the passenger side of the front axle.

 When the shift fork slides over it either presses or releases that sensor/switch, which turns your light on and off.

-It comes off as one piece, which cannot be seperated into more pieces, unless you take it farther apart on purpose, nothing will fall out (assuming you have no broken pieces).
+It comes off as one piece, which cannot be separated into more pieces, unless you take it farther apart on purpose, nothing will fall out (assuming you have no broken pieces).

 Hope this helps, and gives you a little better understanding, of how this actually works, any questions feel free to ask.